 Silicon detectors for HL-LHC

 For operation at the HL-LHC, the inner silicon detector will be renewed.
-The work for the planned installation in the year 2024 is already in full swing.
+The work for the planned installation in the year 2025 is already in full swing.
 We are working on so-called 2S detector modules whose sensitive area is two silicon strip sensors.
-An important aspect of the work will be wirebonding, the electrical connection between the silicon strips and the readout electronics.

 Our research group focused on the development of novel particle detectors based on fast scintillator materials, which are read out by silicon photomultipliers.
 Silicon photomultipliers (SiPMs) replaced in many areas conventional photomultiplier tubes.
 Also in the CMS experiment, e.g. Hadron Outer Calorimeter.